Annabelleteoh/annabelleteoh.github.io/LabReport1.md

 5. `ls <directory>` where `directory` is `/home/linux/ieng6/cs15lsp23/cs15lsp23abc` where `abc` is one of the other group members' name
 6.  `cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`
 7. `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`

+There is no screenshot here because I wasn't able to get past the connecting part.